 It makes a satisfying lunch, perfect to eat at home or take to work.
 As it’s so convenient it also makes great party food.

-Another salad recipe that should be refrigerated before serving is My Mum’s Best Russian Potato Salad.
+Another salad recipe that can be made ahead is My Mum’s Best Russian Potato Salad.

 I try to use seasonal ingredients in my recipes as much as possible so for this salad I chose one of the most characteristic vegetables of the season – brussels sprouts.
 When it comes to brussels sprouts opinions seem to be either very strongly in favour or against – we either love or hate them!
 I can’t really blame the haters for feeling the way they do – boiled for too long brussels sprouts can be difficult to really enjoy.